Home – Apple Watch – Apple Watch not connecting to Wi-Fi? Try these 6 fixes now

 • There’s a problem with your Wi-Fi router or modem.

-6. Enable or Disable Airplane Mode
+1. Enable or disable Airplane mode

-2. Turn Off Mirror iPhone Feature
+2. Turn off the Mirror iPhone feature

-When Mirror iPhone is enabled, and both your Apple Watch and iPhone are in Bluetooth range, turning on Airplane Mode on one device will make another to follow the same.
-So if your iPhone is on Airplane Mode, your Apple Watch should have it enabled.
-And that might be the reason you’re not able to connect to Wi-Fi.
-To turn this feature off,
+When Mirror iPhone is enabled, and both your Apple Watch and iPhone are within Bluetooth range, turning on Airplane Mode on one device will cause the other to do the same.
+So, if your iPhone is in Airplane Mode, your Apple Watch will also have it enabled.
+This might be why you’re unable to connect to Wi-Fi.

 1. Launch the Watch app on your iPhone.